-Organization Name Description Website Destination Marketing Association International Provides its members (professionals, industry partners, students and educators) the most "cutting-edge" educational resources, networking opportunities, and marketing benefits available worldwide. www.destinationmarketing. org Global Business Travel Association The world's premier business travel and meetings organization. www.gbta.org National Tour Association The leading association for professionals serving travelers to, from and within North America.
-Members join to demonstrate their commitment to the profession, further their education, and collaborate and partner with the best the industry has to offer. http://www.ntaonline.com/ index.cfm Travel and Tourism Association (TTRA) - USA Chapter Seeking to improve the travel and tourism industry through education, publications and networking activities. www.ttra.com US Travel Association A national organization that leverages the collective strength of those who benefit from travel to grow their business beyond what they can do individually. www.ustravel.org International Trade Administration - Office of Travel and Tourism Industries Enhances the international competitiveness of the U.S. travel and tourism industry and increase its exports, thereby creating U.S. employment and economic growth. www.tinet.ita.doc.gov
+ORGANIZATION NAME DESCRIPTION WEBSITE Destinations International Provides its members (professionals, industry partners, students and educators) the most "cutting-edge" educational resources, networking opportunities, and marketing benefits available worldwide. destinationsinternational.org/ Global Business Travel Association The world's premier business travel and meetings organization. g bta.org National Tour Association The leading association for professionals serving travelers to, from and within North America.
+Members join to demonstrate their commitment to the profession, further their education, and collaborate and partner with the best the industry has to offer. ntaonline.com/index.cfm Travel and Tourism Association (TTRA) - USA Chapter Seeking to improve the travel and tourism industry through education, publications and networking activities. ttra.com US Travel Association A national organization that leverages the collective strength of those who benefit from travel to grow their business beyond what they can do individually. ustravel.org International Trade Administration - Office of Travel and Tourism Industries Enhances the international competitiveness of the U.S. travel and tourism industry and increase its exports, thereby creating U.S. employment and economic growth. tinet.ita.doc.gov/